Introduction (for those new to this website):

 The company should recall the product (officially, making a public statement) and offer refunds or replacement lead-free products to their customers.
 There is no reason for lead paint to be used on these products.
 They have many other options to fix the problem in their products:

-- Lead-free paints are readily available and used by brands who know better (Avent, for example).
+- Lead-free paints are readily available and used by brands that know better (Avent, for example).

-- Alternately markings can be made as a feature of the glass without using any paint at all.
+- Alternatively, markings can be made as a feature of the glass without using any paint at all.

 How much lead (& cadmium) was found on these jars anyway?